juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 The `GlobalDependencyContext` is a context that is valid throughout the entire lifetime of the game or program.
 In Unity, before the very first scene is loaded, it will bind the resources that should be available at all times, e.g. an input manager, a scene loading manager, a content manager, etc. This context is always created upon start of the game or program when including this framework in your project.
 No need to do anything yourself in terms of setting it up.

 To install any resources in this global container, a codebase search is performed for static methods marked with the `GlobalContextInstaller` attribute.
-This allows to already load in your data, scriptable objects, etc. and assign them to the global container.
+This allows you to already load in and prepare your data, scriptable objects, etc. and assign them to the global container.

 ```cs
 private static class MyGlobalContextInstaller